 A number of books provide useful overviews of Warhol’s life and work.
-The standard biographies are Bockris 2003 and Bourdon 1995, the latter generously illustrated with many color plates.
+The most comprehensive biography is Gopnik 2020, while the earlier volumes Bockris 2003 and Bourdon 1995 remain useful, especially the latter, which is generously illustrated with many color plates.
 Kostenbaum 2001 and Danto 2010 offer more concise biographies of the artist, each taking different departure points.
 Scherman and Dalton 2009 and Colacello 1990 offer lively biographic portraits of the artist during particular phases of his successful career, Scherman and Dalton 2009 in the 1960s and Colacello 1990 in the 1970s and 1980s.
 Hickey, et al. 2009 provides an archival and artistic overview of the artist, complete with a wealth of illustrations and short, thematic essays.
 Ketner 2013 is a solid, yet very brief, overview of Warhol’s entire artistic career.
 Warhol is not always praised; Hughes 1984 is the most thoughtful of the scathing critiques of the artist.

 Bockris, Victor.
 Warhol: The Biography.
 New York: Da Capo, 2003.

-Written by a Warhol friend and Factory insider, this is the standard biography of the artist’s personal and professional life.
-Its lively account shies away from art historical issues, and it is sparsely illustrated.
+Written by a Warhol friend and Factory insider, this comprehensive biography is a lively and incisive read.
+Its account, however, shies away from art historical issues, and it is sparsely illustrated.